freemin7/lucipy/docs/simulation.rst

   equations written symbolically, translating the analog circuit to its idealized math counterpart.
 This system can then be solved analytically or numerically.
-* The class :py:class:`.Simulation` does something similar but without making use of Sympy, instead directly working on the UCI matrix.
+* The class :py:class:`.Simulation` uses the UCI matrix form to solve the intial value problem nummerically.
 It computes the right hand side function by *loop unrolling* the LUCIDAC multipliers.

 Both approaches are currently limited to the LUCIDAC standard configuration